KiClaudia/greeniguana/README.md

 I did the OSI based on dROM UCARR but it shouldve been in 0.08mg/dL. so I redid the data sheet for the dROM data compilation to convert UCARR to mg/dL and then standardized it and in the master it recalculated OSI.
 Now I am re-entering the code for the graphs so they are up to date (mg/dL not UCARR).
 I also updated the master sheet in the other folder for the assays

 Did a new script for the summary table for change in phys called GlucoseTreatmetPhysDiffTable, the one for graphs only has the graph code

+# 10/27/2021
+Created GlucoseTreatmentPhysDiffTXGroupGraphs script which is boxplots of difference pre and post diet across treatment groups (water and glucose) looking at phys data.
+This gives us a much better understanding of the difference across treatment groups after the treatment has been administered but before LPS etc. All those graphs are saved in output> PrePostDietPhysPlotsAcrossTrtGroups